matt-harvey/dailycashmanager/user_guide/Transactions.rst

   *Account*.
 Enter an optional memo in the row next to the *Account* box.
 For example, you might enter the name of your employer.
 - In the next row, select "Salary" from the box labelled *Envelope*.
-Enter an optional memo: you might enter the time period that this pay was for, for example; or you might simply leave this blank.
+Enter an optional memo: you might enter the pay number, for example; or you might simply leave this blank.
 - In the next row, there should be a box containing the text, "Record once only, on".
 This means you are entering a single, one-off transaction.
 Leave this as is.
 - There should be a box near the bottom right of the transaction panel, containing today's date.
-If you are entering the transaction on the same day on which the transaction occurred (generally a good idea), you can leave this as is; otherwise, manually enter the date the transaction actually occurred in this box.
+If you are entering the transaction on the same day that the transaction occurred (generally a good idea), you can leave this as is; otherwise, manually enter the date the transaction actually occurred in this box.
 - At the bottom right of the transaction panel, click *Save* to confirm and save